Music of Time

 A missing voice-part or instrumental movement may have to be supplied.
 Bold changes are often required.
 Sometimes an intriguing fragment demands composition of almost the entire piece, so that listeners can appreciate the musical context.

-Abblasen.
+A portrait of Bach's trumpeter, Gottfried Reiche, shows him holding a fragment of music, part of an ensemble fanfare or Abblasen.
 For Kymi Sinfonietta's Brandenburg series, Andrew Lawrence-King composed a fanfare around this fragment, as a companion-piece to Concerto #2 with its virtuoso trumpet solo.

 Historical Creativity